17 Things to Know Before Renting a Car in Milan Italy

 There’s no age limit for this rule in Italy, only height and weight.

-Most rental companies will have the option of car seats, but it costs quite a bit.
-So you might want to travel with your own car seats in order to avoid those extra charges.
+Most rental companies offer the option of car seats, but they come at a significant cost.
+You may want to consider traveling with your own car seats to avoid the extra charges.

-Alternatively, if you’re planning a trip that’ll last over a week, you can buy a car seat for the time being; for trips lasting several days, the cost of a rented car seat will go well above buying one.
+Alternatively, if you’re planning a trip that’ll last over a week, you can buy a car seat for the duration; for trips lasting several days, the cost of a rented car seat will exceed the cost of buying one.

 16. Types of roads & speed limits